Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Introduction

-The remainder of the following parts of this paper is organized as follows.
-Section \ref{Sec:syst model} describes the received signal model for ISAC.
-Section \ref{sec:Problem Formulation} formulates the power allocation problem for ISAC.
-Section \ref{sec:algorithm derivation} details the proposed ISAC power allocation algorithms.
-Section \ref{sec:Algorithm analysis} gives the convergence and computational complexity analysis.
-Section \ref{sec:simulations} illustrates the simulation results.
-Section \ref{sec:conclusion} concludes this paper.
+Section \ref{Sec:syst model} introduces the received signal model for the CF MIMO-ISAC system.
+Section \ref{sec: Metric and Problem} formulates the PA problem for CF MIMO-ISAC based on the proposed metrics.
+Section \ref{sec:algorithm derivation} presents the proposed PA algorithms for both CF MIMO-ISAC and the sensing-only scenario.
+Section \ref{sec:Algorithm analysis} analyzes the convergence properties and computational complexity of the proposed algorithms.
+Section \ref{sec:simulations} provides simulation results to validate the theoretical analysis and algorithmic performance.
+Finally, Section \ref{sec:conclusion} concludes the paper.

 \emph{Notation}: $\mathbb{R}$ and $\mathbb{C}$ denote the field of real and complex numbers, respectively.
 Scalars are denoted by lower-case letters, vectors and matrices respectively by lower- and upper-case boldface letters.
-The conjugate, transpose and conjugate transpose are denoted by $(\cdot)^*$, $(\cdot)^{\rm T}$ and $(\cdot)^{\rm H}$, respectively. $\mathbb{E}\{\cdot\}$ and $|\cdot|$ denote the mathematical expectation and element-wise modulus, respectively. ${\rm diag}\{\cdot\}$ generates a diagonal matrix by utilising the input entries as the diagonal elements or diagonal blocks by the given order. $\|\cdot\|$ denotes the $l_2$ norm of a matrix.
+The conjugate and transpose are denoted by $(\cdot)^*$ and $(\cdot)^{\rm T}$, respectively. $\mathbb{E}\{\cdot\}$ and $|\cdot|$ denote the mathematical expectation and element-wise modulus, respectively. $\|\cdot\|$ denotes the $l_2$ norm of a matrix.
 The notations $\min\{\cdot\}$ and $\max\{\cdot\}$ denote the minimum and maximum element of the enclosed set $\{\cdot\}$, respectively.